elavoie/pando-handbook/oopsla-2017/README.md

 ### The number of connected children is less than 2 (root status's `childrenNb` is less than 2)

 Start the experiment with the `--global-monitoring` option.
-Each volunteer will maintain an additional direct WebSocket connection to Pando to send its internal status regularly.
-The monitoring page will show the information in the `global status` section.

 If the number of volunteers monitored is correct but the number of connected children (root status's `childrenNb`) is less than expected, there is probably a problem establishing the tree overlay.
 Redo the experiment multiple times.
 If the problem presists there might be a problem in the WebRTC library used or a bug in the tree overlay code.

 ### The number of volunteers monitored is zero, (or less than expected) in the `global status`